 You gotta love Halloween!
 The costumes, the decoration, the pumpkins. …and all that candy calling to you from bowls set out weeks before the 31st.

-You booby trap your house every time you stock foods that don’t support your health, but you have the choice and control over when to stock.
+In most homes and work places if candy is lying around, it will get eaten.
+But see, you have the choice and control over when to stock.
 The day before, or a month before.

 What if you spent the weeks before Halloween focused on the activities, the decorations, the intricacies of pumpkin carving, and only leave the candy for the day of the 31st?

 There’s nothing wrong with having some sweet food in addition to the whole nourishing food you are already eating, so make sure you just save that for last.

 We also know how powerful the effect of environment is on making choices and changing habits – if you are aware that candy is tempting, consider giving it all away on the 1st.

-5. Respect other people’s candy
+4. Respect other people’s candy

-That includes your kids.
+That includes your kids’ candy.

-7. Make the office NO-candy land
+6. Make the office NO-candy land